 Happy World Autism Month all!

-My new children’s book I Will Light It Up Blue! is available for pre-order now and to purchase on March 26, 2019!
-Purchase now here.
+My new children’s book I Will Light It Up Blue based on twins on the autism spectrum is available to Purchase now here.

 Kerry Magro, a professional speaker and best-selling author who is also on the autism spectrum started the nonprofit KFM Making a Difference in 2011 to help students with autism receive scholarship aid to pursue a post-secondary education.
 Help us continue to help students with autism go to college by making a tax-deductible donation to our nonprofit here.